C1harlieL/mp-syn/README.md

 - "Sequencing abilities of some kind would be cool.
 A really interesting one would be to have some way to draw a patter across the grid and then have that be the sequence to play"
    I like this idea alot.
 You could really explore how we perceive pattern by replicating.
 They way I implemented the octaves, makes it kind of awkward to travel between notes in different octaves.
 I think to implement it would require a drastic restructuring of the program so I didn't have time to add this.
 Good idea for a future project though.

-I'm happy with the layout and I like the base idea
+# Summary

+I'm happy with the layout and I like the base idea, but I think it would require more features for it to be effective.
+Such as a being able to receive midi data, and take patterns.
+I think I would develop it less as a synth and more as a program that can receive midi notes in and visulise them in colour on a grid or various other musical layouts that are similar to instruments like a EAGDBE guitar layout.
+Or a piano like layout where the sharp and black keys are distinctive from the white keys in some way.

 References: